sumitswelsor/student-id-card-generator/readme.md

 pip install pillow qrcode python-barcode

 ```
-run collegeid.py once dependecy is installed, output would be generated as ID_front and ID_back file.
+run collegeid.py once dependencies are installed, output would be generated as ID_front and ID_back png file.

 Special Instructions:

 Photo size would look better with size in multiple of 160*200.